REM Major - Planning Stream

 The minimum cumulative grade point average (CGPA) for continuation and graduation in the REM Major Planning Stream is 3.00.

 In addition, students are required to complete the Faculty of Environment Co-op program or two semesters of Planning Internship.
 Graduates from the REM Major in Planning will be eligible for accreditation as Registered Professional Planners with the Canadian Professional Standards Board.
-The full overview of the program can be found here [insert calendar link when available].
+The full overview of the program can be found here.
 The full overview of the requirements for accreditation as a Registered Professional Planner can be found here.

 To apply for the Honours program, please send an email to the REM Advisor here by attaching: (i) your advising transcript indicating that you meet the requirements stated for program entry above; and, (ii) a 250 word Statement of Interest related to your proposed research area.